PWPInnovator898/BlueBuzzah-Gloves/README.md

 ## About the Project

-The BlueBuzzah Gloves project was developed by an informal group of collaborators ("BlueBuzzah Partners") focused on advancing open-source neuromodulation tools.
+The BlueBuzzah Gloves project was developed by an informal group of collaborators ("BlueBuzzah Partners") focused on advancing open-source tools for people with Parkinson's.

 ## Features
 - BLE-synchronized vibrotactile stimulation
 - Coordinated reset pattern generation
-- Dual-board (Master/Slave) operation
+- Dual-board synchronous operation
-- Built with CircuitPython and Adafruit hardware
+- Built with CircuitPython software and Adafruit hardware

 ## Structure
 - `firmware/` – CircuitPython source code